-If you wish to use the “Scanning for Webview elements as HTML” option, it is necessary for the WebView context of the app being tested to be visible.
-You can confirm whether this is visible by using the following procedure.
+MagicPod may fail to access the WebView context of the app being tested.
+Please confirm whether this is accessible by using the following procedure.

 - Connect the test device to the PC